pablopoggiog/elxr/README.md

   There are 5 tests.
 First one checks that create_deck/1 creates a new deck, and returns it with the received list of players.

-  Second one, that shuffle/1 returns a different deck than wich receives (strictly, because what mattersof the order).
+  Second one, that shuffle/1 returns a different deck than wich receives (strictly, because what matters here is the order).

   The third one, checks that shuffle/1's result contains all the original cards.
 It's a "reforce" for the second test.